Baylor vs. Kansas NCAA Football Odds, Plays and Insights | September 18, 2021

 Kansas Stats and Trends

-- This season the Jayhawks have zero turnovers, four fewer than the Bears have takeaways (4).
+- The Jayhawks have zero giveaways this season, while the Bears have four takeaways .

 Baylor Top Players